Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Correctness and time complexity of the bridge length algorithm

 Let the cycle $C$ pass through edges $e_1,\dots,e_k$ (with integer multiplicities) in the complement $Q-F$ of the forest $F$ in the quotient graph $Q$.
 These edges were added only to $Q$ in case 2 of the loop stage.
 When we tried to add every edge $e_j$ to $F$, the edge $e_j$ created a cycle $C_j$ whose cycle sum appeared as a column in the translational matrix $A$ (if this cycle sum was not yet an integer combination of the previous columns).
 Then the vector $\vb*{v}$ equals the sum of the cycle sums of all the cycles $C_j$ for $j=1,\dots,k$, which is an integer combination of the columns of $A$ as required. \end{proof}

-\begin{lem}[connected $G/\La$ $\Rightarrow\exists$ a tree of representatives $T\subset G$] If a labelled quotient graph $Q=G/\La$ is connected, its lifted graph $G\subset\R^n$ on a periodic point set $S$ with a motif of $m$ points and a lattice $\La$ includes a straight-line \emph{tree of representatives} $T\subset G$ whose $m$ vertices are not $\La$-equivalent to each other. \end{lem} \begin{proof}

-Since $Q$ is connected, we can choose a spanning tree $F\subset Q$ on the $m$ vertices of $Q$.
-The required tree $T\subset G$ will be a connected union of straight-line edges of $G$ that map 1-1 to all edges of $F$ under the quotient $G\to Q$.
+\begin{lem}[connected quotient graph $G/\La$ $\Rightarrow\exists$ a tree of representatives $T\subset G$] If a labelled quotient graph $Q=G/\La$ is connected, its lifted graph $G\subset\R^n$ on a periodic point set $S$ with a motif of $m$ points and a lattice $\La$ includes a straight-line \emph{tree of representatives} $T\subset G$ with $m$ vertices that are not $\La$-equivalent to each other. \end{lem} \begin{proof} Since $Q$ is connected, we can choose a spanning tree $F\subset Q$ on the $m$ vertices of $Q$.
+A required tree $T\subset G$ will be a connected union of straight-line edges of $G$ that map 1-1 to all edges of $F$ under the quotient $G\to Q$.
 Start from any point $p\in S$ and take any edge $e$ at the vertex ($\La$-equivalence class) $p+\La$ of $F\subset Q$.
 The preimage of $e$ under $G\to Q$ contains a unique straight-line edge $[p,q]\subset G$, which we add to $T$.
-After adding to $T$ all edges at $p$ that project to all edges of $F$ at $p+\La$, choose another point $p'\in T$ such that the vertex $p'+\La$ has an edge of $F$ not yet covered by $T$ under $G\to Q$.
-We continue adding edges to $T$ by using their projections in $F\subset Q$ until we get a full tree $T\subset G$ that spans all $m$ non-$\La$-equivalent points of $S$. \end{proof}
+After adding to $T$ all edges at $p$ that project to all edges of $F$ at the vertex $p+\La$, choose another point $p'\in T$ such that the vertex $p'+\La$ has an edge of $F$ not yet covered by $T$ under $G\to Q$.
+We continue adding edges to $T$ by using their projections in $F\subset Q$ until we get a tree $T\subset G$ that spans $m$ points of $S$ that are not $\La$-equivalent.
+The final $T$ has no cycle, else this cycle projects under $G\to Q$ to a cycle in a forest $F$. \end{proof}

-\begin{lem}[termination conditions in Algorithm~\ref{alg:bridge_length} $\Rightarrow$ connected $G$] Let $Q$ be a labelled quotient graph with a translational matrix $A$ and a lifted graph $G$ on a periodic point set $S\subset\R^n$ with a lattice $\La$.
-If $Q$ is connected and the matrix $A$ has $n$ invariant factors equal to 1, then the lifted periodic graph $G$ is connected. \end{lem} \begin{proof} For any points $p,q\in S$, we find a path of straight-line edges in $G$ as follows.
-By Lemma~\ref{lem:tree_representatives}, the connectedness of the quotient graph $Q=G/\La$ guarantees a tree $T\subset G$ whose vertices represent all $\La$-equivalences classes of points of $S$.
+\begin{lem}[termination conditions in Algorithm~\ref{alg:bridge_length} $\Rightarrow$ connected graph $G\subset\R^n$] Let $Q$ be a labelled quotient graph with a translational matrix $A$ and a lifted graph $G$ on a periodic point set $S\subset\R^n$ with a lattice $\La$.
+If $Q$ is connected and the matrix $A$ has $n$ invariant factors equal to 1, then the lifted periodic graph $G\subset\R^n$ is connected. \end{lem} \begin{proof} For any points $p,q\in S$, we will find a path of straight-line edges in $G$ as follows.
+By Lemma~\ref{lem:tree_representatives} the connectedness of the quotient graph $Q=G/\La$ guarantees the existence of a tree $T\subset G$ whose vertices represent all $\La$-equivalences classes of points of $S$.
 Let $p',q'$ be the vertices of $T$ that are $\La$-equivalent to $p,q$, respectively.